ARM-software/astc-encoder/Docs/FormatOverview.md

 of floating point numbers, with a flexible number of channels, across any of the supported block sizes.
-There is no real notion of "color format" in the format itself at all, beyond the color endpoint mode selection, although a sensible compressor will want to use some format-specific metrics.
+There is no real notion of "color format" in the format itself at all, beyond the color endpoint mode selection, although a sensible compressor will want to use some format-specific heuristics to drive an efficient state-space search.

-The orthogonal encoding design allows ASTC to provide complete coverage of our format matrix from earlier, across a wide range of bit rates:
+The orthogonal encoding design allows ASTC to provide complete coverage of our desirable format matrix from earlier, across a wide range of bit rates:

 ![ASTC 2D formats and bit rates](./FormatOverviewImg/coverage-astc.svg)